MicrosoftDocs/windows-iotcore-docs/windows-iotcore/release-notes/CurrentCommercial.md

 ---
-title: October 2018 Update - Build 17763
+title: April 2018 Update - Build 17134
 author: saraclay
 ms.author: saclayt
-ms.date: 10/02/2018
+ms.date: 05/01/2018
 ms.topic: article
-description: Learn about what's new in the October 2018 Update for Windows.
+description: Learn about what's new in the April 2018 Update for Windows 10 IoT.
-keywords: Windows IoT, October 2018 Update, release notes
+keywords: Windows IoT, April 2018 Update, release notes
 ---

-# October 2018 Update Release Notes for Windows 10 IoT
+# April 2018 Update Release Notes for Windows 10 IoT
-Build Number 17763.
-October 2018
+Build Number 17134.
+May 2018

 Windows 10 IoT enables development of embedded or dedicated-purpose devices and is the choice for OEMs and developers building Windows solutions for smart devices.